Singing Without Fear. The Causes and Cures

 Let's take a look at a few main causes of fear:

 - You make predictions about every situation you're about to enter.
-As a performer you imagine a number of things that might go wrong.
-These fear-provoking thoughts come from your own past failures, observing others who have made mistakes, or simply having an active imagination.
+As a performer, you imagine a number of things that might go wrong.
+These fear-provoking thoughts come from your own past failures, observing others who have made mistakes or simply having an active imagination.
+There is no truth to your predictions.
+Stop believing them.

 - Since the brain can only focus attention on one complex mental task at a time, the more you focus on assessing your anxiety, the more the task you are performing will be interfered with and interrupted.

-- The main cause of fear and stagefright is the fear of negative evaluation .
+- The main cause of fear and stagefright is the fear of a negative evaluation.
+So, lift yourself up, face each fear, and little-by-little each one will fade away.

 Learning to recognize your fear and the causes of fear is one of the first steps in learning to control it.